Clinical Council Achieves – Net Savings of £1.1 million on Cardiac Devices

 - High Voltage – ICD + CRTD – 50% Supplier 1 / 40% Supplier 2 / 10% Open

 - Low Voltage – Pacemakers + CRTP – 50% Supplier 1 / 40% Supplier 2 / 10% Open

 - Internal Loop Recorders – 90% Supplier 1 / 10% Open.

-The decision of the CRM clinicians to keep 10% “open” for innovation means that they retain funds available to acquire any new technology that comes to market for the duration of the contract, regardless of supplier.
+The decision of the CRM clinicians to keep 10% “open” for future improvements means that they retain funds available to acquire any new technology that comes to market for the duration of the contract, regardless of supplier.
 By doing this, clinicians assured their access to the newest – devices for patient care.

 It was agreed prior to the start of the Clinical Council process that the participating cardiology units would see direct financial benefits from the savings achieved through their regional procurement effort.
 The commitment was made to bring a percentage of savings back to the trusts budgets and to clinical programmes.
 Clinicians were assured that their trust would be able to apply part of the cost savings to business cases such as additional staff or other division priorities.

 The CRM project was one that had many complexities and challenges due to the fact that this was a multi-million pound, multi-trust tender project which had cross over with the national HCTED programme.
 With stakeholders across several NHS divisions and trusts having to come together and attain a cross functional benefit for the wider Operational Delivery Network (ODN) group, we had to work collaboratively to find a successful outcome for all.
 Kings Management Facilities (KFM) played a lead role within the Cardiac Rhythm Management project by taking the savings brought to the group and renegotiating parts of the savings with the suppliers in order to give not only King’s College Hospital NHS Foundation Trust but the full ODN group an increased level of savings.Prince Ahmed